Root Canal Treatment in Houston

 - The dentist will numb the region around the tooth with local anesthesia, so you don’t feel anything.
 This may not be necessary because the nerve may already be dead, but it’s a precautionary measure.

-- Before the dentist starts working on your teeth, they’ll place a rubber dam around your teeth to prevent saliva from interfering.
+- Before the root canal specialist Houston starts working on your teeth, they’ll place a rubber dam around your teeth to prevent saliva from interfering.

 - The dentist will drill an access hole into the tooth.